 Weekend grocery shopping is something I hate doing and if you are anything like me you are too busy during the week to grocery shop or even pick up small items you may have missed.
 The thought of entering a grocery store during the week makes my head pound and my palms sweat.
 I remember being single and stopping by the grocery store on a Thursday night after class to grab a bottle of sparkling white Zinfandel, a steak and some random vegetables.
 The process took me about 10 minutes and then I would hop on the EL and head home to watch an episode of “Soul Food” while my steak broiled in the oven as I peacefully cuddled on the floor in my panties and sipped my glass lady juice.
+But it’s the fact that because I do this every week, I already know what I expect from the quality of the products and the people that serve me.
+Customer Expectations is a real aspect of any business.
+It’s not just us customers being too picky or asking for too much.
+Plus, who wants to go into any store and have a bad experience, whether that is with the staff or the products?

 Well those days are no more and honestly grocery shopping sucks especially for this working mama of two.
 However I’ve managed over the past couple of months to navigate a routine that is almost fool proof as long as the timing is on beat.